My most prized possession is my sketchbook, a collection of almost 300 pages designed between 2021 and 2025.

 When I was seven, my older brother and I got two identical shark plushies.
 He named his Mr. Sharkie and I named mine Mrs. Sharkie.

-I immediately cut out Mrs. Sharkie’s front tooth with a pair of scissors.
-I’m not really sure why I did this.
-I used to pretend it was because I didn’t know stuffed animals didn’t have ‘baby teeth’ like me, but I was never that stupid.
+I immediately cut out her front tooth with a pair of scissors.
+I have no idea why.
+I used to pretend it was because I didn’t know stuffed animals didn’t have baby teeth like me, but I was never that stupid.
 Maybe it was because I wanted her to look different than my brother’s.
 Maybe it was some primal urge to destroy.

-In my head, Mrs. Sharkie hasn’t accepted that Mr. Sharkie (who my brother got rid of years ago) left her.
+In my head, Mrs. Sharkie has not accepted that Mr. Sharkie (who my brother got rid of years ago) left her.
 Mrs. Sharkie is also unaware of why her tooth is missing.

 I can’t bring myself to admit it to her.
 The story became, to me, a manifestation of guilt.
 Of nostalgia, change, and our pasts, but also playfullness and silliness.